 1850-1851 through 2021-2022

 San Diego Rainfall by Season in inches (July 1 through June 30)

 This chart updated annually around the end of the season

 Is there major climate change going on here in San Diego as far as rain is concerned?

 The long term pattern suggests there is not.
-According to the following chart I prepared from the data file, grouping average rainfall by decade, rainfall has been remarkably steady.
+According to the chart (see below) I prepared from the data file, grouping average rainfall by decade, rainfall has been remarkably steady.

 However: Even if rainfall remains fairly constant on a per decade basis, there are three factors which are contributing to increased water shortages:

 1) Increased demand